Grievance & Appeals

 Appeals (Utilization Management Appeals)

 A Utilization Management (UM) appeal is a way for you to ask us to reconsider our decisions with regard to medically necessary services.
 If we deny your request for a service (or request for us to pay for a service), or if we decide to reduce, suspend, or stop an ongoing service or a course of treatment you have been receiving, you can request an appeal.
 You can request an appeal verbally or in writing.
-However, if you call, you must follow up by sending us a written, signed appeal request.
 You have sixty (60) calendar days from your Notice of Adverse Benefit Determination to request an appeal.

 Continuation of Benefits During an Appeal